practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 Then I tested latest NekoVM version 2.4.1 (as of 2026-05-13) from here: https://nekovm.org/download/, only to notice that this NekoVM version needs even more execution time with about 1.6 seconds!

-So, I will stick with older version 2.3.0, which also comes with Ubuntu command _$ sudo apt-get install neko_.
+So, I will stick with older version 2.3.0, which also comes with Ubuntu command: _$ sudo apt-get install neko_.

 <br/>